BiomedSciAI/fuse-med-ml/README.md

 <img src="fuse/doc/FuseMedML-logo.png" alt="drawing" width="30%"/>

 # What is FuseMedML?
-FuseMedML is an **open-source PyTorch based framework designed to facilitate deep learning R&D in medical imaging**.
+FuseMedML is an **open-source PyTorch-based framework designed to enhance collaboration and to facilitate deep learning R&D in medical imaging**.
-FuseMedML provides entire built-in pipeline, from data processing through train and inference to analyze and visualize.

 # Why use FuseMedML?
+Successful deep learning R&D must rely on knowledge and experiments accumulated on a wide variety of projects developed by different people and teams.
+Even though many of those experiments in the medical field shares lots in common, collaboration and code reuse are challenging tasks.

+FuseMedML is a great collaboration framework that will allow to rerun an experiment or reuse some of the capabilities originally written for a different project with minimum effort.
+Using FuseMedML, you will be able to write generic components which are decoupled from other components, the structure of the data, and the model output.
+This kind of component can be easily shared between projects in a plug & play manner and therefore encourage sharing and collaboration significantly.

-FuseMedML punctilious software design provides many advantages, making it a great framework for deep-learning research and development in medical imaging:
+A software design achieving those goals, provides many advantages, making it, in general, a great framework for deep-learning research and development in medical imaging:
 * **Rapid development** -

-  Requires implementing only minimal scope of code to get up and running pipeline.
+  Requires implementing only minimal scope of code to get up and running a fully-featured pipeline, including caching, augmentation, monitoring, logging, and many more.
-  Common generic implementation of most components in pipeline is provided and only specific components such as data extractor expected to be implemented by the user.
+  Common generic implementation of most components in the pipeline is provided and only specific components such as data extractor are expected to be implemented by the user.
 * **Flexible, customizable, and scalable** -

-  The default implementation of modules and components suits for many common cases, However, components in the pipeline kept decoupled, allowing a user to re-implement a component to get the required behavior.
+  The default implementation of modules and components suits many common cases.
+  However, components in the pipeline kept decoupled, allowing a user to re-implement a component to get the required behavior.
-* **Encourage sharing** -
+* **Encourage sharing and collaboration** -

-  Sharing is a powerful tool.
-To encourage sharing, FuseMedML design enables to implement generic components which can be easily used in Plug & Play manner.
+  Sharing is a powerful tool and therefore it is FuseMedML's main goal.
-* **Common easy to use generic components and examples** -
+* **Collection of common, easy to use, generic components and capabilities** -

-  Such as: Caching, Augmentor, Visualizer, Sampler/Balancer, Metrics, Losses, etc.
+  FuseMedML already comes with a large collection of components that will grow with each new project.
+  Examples: Monitoring, crash recovery, caching, augmentation, visualization, data sampling/balancing, metrics, losses, etc.
+* **Standardized evaluation** -

+  The evaluation methods and code are completely shared and therefore contribute to a standardized evaluation.
 * **Medical Imaging Expertise** -

-  The pre-implemented components implemented by a group of medical-imaging researchers and tackles many of the challenges in this field.
+  The pre-implemented components implemented by a group of medical-imaging researchers and tackle many of the challenges in this field.
+* **Comaptibilty with alternative frameworks**

+    Most code components developed in alternative frameworks are compatible with FuseMedML and can still be used.

+    Many other popular GitHub projects, such as the implementation of a PyTorch model, can be used as complementary projects to FuseMedML
 # Installation
 The best way of installing `FuseMedML` is by using `pip`:
 ```bash